bhyvex/MagickaBBS/README.md

 The webserver will use templates in the www/ folder to create internal webpages on the fly, anything in www/static/ is served up as is.

+# Misc Notes:

+* FreeBSD requires libiconv to be installed from ports in addition to other dependencies.
+It also requires `ipv6_ipv4mapping="YES"` to be set in rc.conf

+* macOS makefiles are intended to be built with dependencies provided by macports, homebrew support will require significant changes.

+* NetBSD requires libiconv to be installed from pkgsrc in addition to other dependencies.
+It also requires `net.inet6.ip6.v6only=0` to be set in sysctl.conf